After this I saw four angels standing at the four corners of the earth,

 Presenting the world as a sphere, and presenting it as one of the trillions of stars and planets in the universe, devalues humans, just like the theories of evolution does.
 Thanks to this systemic religion of science, life is deprived of its meaning.
 This leads people to become the slaves of the capitalist system (versus God or Allah).

 The Only Thing Flat-Earthers Fear.....
 Is Sphere Itself.

 Flat earth believers are not real.
-It's just a conspiracy to throw everyone off the fact that the earth is hollow and its main entrance by Antartica is jointly controlled by Nazis and aliens.
+It's just a conspiracy to throw everyone off the fact that the earth is hollow and its main entrance by Antartica is restricted by icewalls and jointly controlled by Nazis and aliens.

 If someone has a crazy belief and comments on it off hand, that's one thing.
 On a life's mission to share the news that there is a major conspiracy and we're all brained washed is another.

 "I'm pretty sure the earth is flat." vs. "Look at all these memes, and pictures taken with a Nikon DLSR, all planets are actually stars being misrepresented by CGI, and can't prove gravity, and look at the horizon from an airplane IT'S A STRAIGHT LINE!" with a crowd of people gathering around on social media, "Wow, I can't believe I never looked into this.
 This is amazing."